 Endangered species: Where are they now?

-The U.S. endangered species list isn't all gloom and doom -- just ask a bald eagle.
-But for every species saved, another 93 have been added to the list, raising concerns we're losing wildlife faster than we can save it.
+The U.S. endangered species list isn't all gloom and doom: Just ask a bald eagle.
+But 93 species have joined the list for every one it's saved, raising fears we're losing wildlife faster than we can save it.

 Mon, Aug 23, 2010 at 12:20 PM